Gallery-of-Kaeon/Kaeon-FUSION/README.md

-Here's the same code as above, also written in ONE+, but using an alternate syntax that makes it look like a completely different language,
+Here's the same code as above, also written in ONE+, but using an alternate syntax called ONE LISP that makes it look like a completely different language,
 LISP:

 	-[ONE LISP]